xavier268/goscrapper/README.md

 A variable name starts with a lower or upper case letter (A-Za-z), followed by zero or more letters and digits (A-Za_z0-9).
 No other character is allowed.
 A variable name may not be a gsc [keyword](#reserved-keywords).

-There are 3 kind of variables :
-* global scope variables can be read from or assigned to.
-* input parameters are globla scope variables that can only be read from.
-* local scope variables only exists in the current scope (eg : a loop variable in a SELECT or FOR loop).
-They can be read from or assign to.
-Local scope variables with same names can overshadow each other, or even shadow global variables.
-A local variable may not have the name of an input parameter.
+Variable values depends on the scope.
+A new scope is used inside each loop.
+When retrieving a variable value, the interpreter attemps to return the inner most scope.
+Prefixing a variable with $ forces the global scope.

-To remove ambiguity between these kind of variable, a variable prefixed by $ is always global, and a vraiable prefixed by @ is always an input parameter.
+A variable prefixed by @ is an input parameter.
 Reading from a @ variable is actually the only way to declare an input parameter.
+An input parameter may never be assigned to.
+No local or glbal variable can be read from or assigned to with the same name as a named parameter.

-There is no formal global/local variable declaration, but a variable must *have a chance* to be assigned to before it can be read. ( If assignement is conditionnal, actual runtime assignement may not occur before variable is used, but that is ok, value will be nil).
-Compiler will refuse to compile a request that read from a variable that had no prior *chance* of being assigned before.
+There is no formal global/local variable declaration, but a variable must *have a chance* to be assigned to before it can be read.
+* A compile time error will happen if a request reads from a variable that had no prior *chance* of being assigned before.
+* A runtime error will happen if :
+  * assignement is conditionnal, actual runtime assignement may not occur before variable is used, and a runtime error will happen,
+  * an input parameter is used, but no value was given to it when launching request execution, a runtime error will happen.

+#### Compile time checks on variables

+When a source request is compiled, a variable on the left hand side :
+* must have a legal name,
+* must not be a known named parameter,
+* is registered as a declared.

+At compile time, a variable on the right hand side :
+* must have a legal name,
+* if it is prefixed with @ (param),
+  *  is rejected if already declared as a global/local variable,
+  *  is declared as an named input parameter,
+* else,
+  *  is rejected if not already seen on a left hand side.

+#### Runtime checks on variables

+At runtime, a variable on the left hand side :
+* may not be a known input parameter,
+* can be assigned multiple times, with different values,
+* is assigned in the current scope, unless the global specifier ($) is used,

+At runtime, a variable on the right hand side :
+* returns the specified named parameter if it is an input parameter, (@ is implicit if it was already declared as input parameter)
+* returns its current assigned value, reading from the inner most scope, or,
+* returns its global scoped value if prefixed with $,
+* if no value can be found, return an error.

 #### Examples

-* a = "www.google.com"  // declares a as local variable, and assign to it.
-* $a = 23                // assign to the global a value
-* b = a                 // read either the local a, if it exists, or the global a.
-* c = @ b               // declares b as an input parameter and reads from it.
+TO DO TO DO TO DO

 ### Expressions and operators